nohupped/glog/README.md

 	logger.Infoln("Hello, This is Info from Infoln!")
 	logger.Debugln("Hello, This is Debug from Debugln!") // This will not print because loglevel is set to InfoLevel

+	log.SetStandardLogLevel(log.DebugLevel) // set std loglevel.
+This will NOT set the *Logger struct's loglevel. log.SetFlags(log.Lshortfile) // set flags to log.
+This will add short filename and line number. log.Debugf("This is from %s", strfn)
+	log.Printf("%d error from %s", 1, "Error function") log.Warnf("%d error from %s", 1, "Error function") fmt.Println(&buf)

 	fmt.Print(&buf)

 	// Output: